Famine: Attempts at famine alleviation

-Because of the severity of famine, it was a chief concern for governments and other authorities.
-In pre-industrial Europe, preventing famine, and ensuring timely food supplies, was one of the chief concerns of many governments, although they were severely limited in their options due to limited levels of external trade, infrastructure, and bureaucracy generally too rudimentary to effect real relief.
-Most governments were concerned by famine because it could lead to revolt and other forms of social disruption.
+In pre-industrial Europe preventing famine and ensuring timely food supplies was one of the chief concerns of many governments, as famines could lead to revolt and other forms of social disruption.
+Most government they were severely limited in their options, though, due to limited levels of external trade, infrastructure, and bureaucracy generally too rudimentary to effect real relief.

 By the mid-19th century and the onset of the Industrial Revolution, it became possible for governments to alleviate the effects of famine through price controls, large scale importation of food products from foreign markets, stockpiling, rationing, regulation of production and charity.
 The Great Famine of 1845 in Ireland was one of the first famines to feature such intervention, although the government response was often lackluster.
 The initial response of the British government to the early phase of the famine was "prompt and relatively successful", according to F. S. L. Lyons.
 Confronted by widespread crop failure in the autumn of 1845, Prime Minister Sir Robert Peel purchased £100,000 worth of maize and cornmeal secretly from America.
 Baring Brothers & Co initially acted as purchasing agents for the Prime Minister.
 The government hoped that they would not "stifle private enterprise" and that their actions would not act as a disincentive to local relief efforts.
 Due to weather conditions, the first shipment did not arrive in Ireland until the beginning of February 1846.
 The maize corn was then re-sold for a penny a pound.

 In 1846, Peel moved to repeal the Corn Laws, tariffs on grain which kept the price of bread artificially high.
 The famine situation worsened during 1846 and the repeal of the Corn Laws in that year did little to help the starving Irish; the measure split the Conservative Party, leading to the fall of Peel's ministry.
 In March, Peel set up a programme of public works in Ireland.